coralproject/ask-docs/docs_dir/sponge/included_packages.md

 import "github.com/coralproject/sponge/pkg/source"
 ```

 The Source package contains the drivers that we use to connect to the external source and retrieve data.
-The credentials for the external source are set up in the [strategy file](strategy).
+The credentials for the external data source are set up in the [strategy file](strategy).

 ### Variables